 This museum exists because of the joy that underlies the trust that goodness is inextinguishable and will triumph.

 - Joy Kogawa

 ALPHA Education's two-decade-long education work has improved people's knowledge of WWII in Asia and increased youth participation in the pioneering of a peace and reconciliation movement.
 Many who have resigned to eighty years of historical silence begin to see hope.
-As such, ALPHA Education strove to build a museum in Toronto in order to further promote the education of WWII in Asia and the message of peace in the Western world and other areas of the world.
+As such, ALPHA Education strives to build a museum in Toronto Canada to further promote humanity and peace education through a critical understanding of the history of WWII in Asia.

 After the war, Holocaust museums and education centres were erected all over the world to educate people about the history of the German Nazi Holocaust and provide them with a space to reflect upon the atrocities committed in Europe during WWII.
 The Asia-Pacific Peace Museum will provide a similar platform for humanity education in the context of the history of WWII in Asia.